AgnitumuS/ubjs/packages/adminui-vue/utils/Form/validation.md

 2. Component-level validation added by `validationMixin`.
 This validation in the `validations` section of the component.
    This could be useful for validating various popup child dialog of the form.
    The `validationMixin` mixin adds `validator` property to the component.
 This is an object with useful methods:

-   - `getValidationState` - returns the current state of validation;
+   - `getValidationState`: returns the current state of validation;
-   - `getAttributeCaption` - returns caption by attribute name;
+   - `getAttributeCaption`: returns caption by attribute name;
-   - `getErrorForAttribute`- returns error text for some first failed validation rule of the attribute;
+   - `getErrorForAttribute`: returns error text for some first failed validation rule of the attribute;
-   - `getIsAttributeRequired` - returns boolean - if the attribute has the required rule in the configured validation;
+   - `getIsAttributeRequired`: returns boolean if the attribute has the required rule in the configured validation;
-   - `validateForm` - validates form data with the Vuelidate help.
+   - `validateForm`: validates form data with the Vuelidate help.

    Also, `validationMixin` provides this validator for nested components.

 In both cases, form components get access to validation configuration by injecting `validator` object.

-Example:
+Example: *parent-component.vue*
-parent-component.vue
 ```html
 <template>
   <child-component />